juxor/afaq/markdown/biblio.md

 **Political and Social Writings**, vol. 3, translated and edited by David Ames Curtis, University of Minnesota Press, Minneapolis, 1993\.

+**The Meaning of Socialism**, Philadelphia Solidarity, Philadelphia, 1994.

 _"The Role of Bolshevik Ideology in the Birth of the Bureaucracy"_, contained in **Political and Social Writings**, vol. 3, pp. 89-105